Contents of this Article

 Once you start moving the disk backup storage, DPM begins copying (Reading) the data from the source to the target storage (Writing).

 You can achieve the same results using PowerShell using the Set-DPMDataSourceDiskAllocation cmdlet.
-Here is an example on how to do it in PowerShell:
+Here is an example of how to do it with PowerShell:

 - First, you need to create a modifiable Protection Group for the PG where the datasource is in: